symforce-org/symforce/docs/development.rst

 *************************************************
 Testing and Coverage
 *************************************************
-Symforce is heavily tested, targeting close to 100% code coverage.
+SymForce is heavily tested, targeting close to 100% code coverage.
 Tests live in ``test`` and use `unittest <https://docs.python.org/2/library/unittest.html>`_.
 Additionally, `coverage.py <https://coverage.readthedocs.io/en/coverage-5.0.4/>`_ is used to run tests while measuring code coverage.
 The generated coverage report also provides a great view into what methods need to be tested and what code is potentially unused.

 | Run all tests: ``make test``